kryoz/bicycle/README.md

 <pre>
 ROOT
 |
-|-- cache       - directory for file cache storage (should have 777 access rights)
 |-- components  - your application
 |-- libs        - shared libraries
 |-- tmpl        - global templates for views